 - Submit proof of completing the BRCu or BRC course at tax collection offices

 Assuming you are 16 years old, to get a motorcycle license in Florida, the first thing you need to do is to obtain a learner’s permit by passing your written Class E knowledge examination for motorcycles at any tax collector office.
 This permit is valid for 1 year from the date of issue.
 It allows you to operate on Florida roads as long as an adult riding with you has a license and follows the three laws of motorcycling: Bikes smaller than yours should keep right Motorists must not turn left in front of you Riders must yield the right-of-way

-To renew your motorcycle learner’s permit, simply go back to the same office where you took it and pay $15.
+To renew your motorcycle class E license, simply go back to the same office where you took it and pay $15.
 If you do not practice riding, your license will expire.

 Pass Introductory Motorcycle Riding Course

-The price for this course is between $99 and $300, depending on the location.
+The price for this approved motorcycle skills course is between $99 and $300, depending on the location.
 Once you complete this course, you will receive your certificate that can be submitted to any driver’s license office for free.

 Submit Documentation and Pay The Fee

 After completing your basic rider’s course, visit DMV offices to get a copy of your course completion.
 Pay a $48 licensing fee and submit a “completed” course certificate, along with the learner’s permit application form, which you need to get from the DMV office or online at the official website of the department.
 You will then receive an interim license that is valid for 90 days from issuance, during which time you must go through the motorcycle skills test with the examiner who issues your license.
 If you pass this test, you will be issued an official Class E license!

 Tips on Passing The Knowledge Test